Boston College fires coach Jim Christian, with team at 3-13

-BOSTON (AP) — Boston College fired basketball coach Jim Christian on Monday with three weeks left in his seventh season.
+BOSTON (AP) — Boston College fired basketball coach Jim Christian on Monday with three weeks left in his seventh season and his team 3-13.

-The Eagles are 3-13 this season with just one win in 10 Atlantic Coast Conference games.
+The Eagles have just one win in 10 Atlantic Coast Conference games.

 Assistant Scott Spinelli will serve as interim head coach for the rest of the season.